VysotskiVadim/VysotskiVadim.blog/_drafts/rules-for-unit-tests-without-pain.markdown

 ### Do not overspecificate
 Check only important things.
+A test must fail when you break something, not when you add another feature.
+A tests shouldn't break because of a new field that doesn't affect the tested feature.

-Do not check how many times SUT has called a repository, check the result.
+### Do not check implementation details

-The way SUT interacts with the repository is implementation details that could be changed.
+For example it doesn't matter how many times